Ceiling Fan Going Too Fast? Slow It Down In 5 Steps

 ceiling fan rotating fast

 Is your ceiling fan going too fast?
 You might want to use heavier blades.
-Slow it down in 5 steps.
+Slow the fan down in 5 steps.

-These machines are the perfect example of “if it ain’t broke, don’t fix it”, as they’ve been around for decades without undergoing any kind of severe design change.
+Ceiling fans are the perfect example of “if it ain’t broke, don’t fix it”, as they’ve been around for decades without undergoing severe design changes.

 Are you ready?
 Let’s get to work!